GMNQRT/whaler/readme.md

 api and ui are both linked to the db container.

 # First start
-Go to the docker-compose.yml folder

-    cd Whaler-api_compose

-Then build images of whaler-api and whaler-ui projects
+Go to the docker-compose.yml folder and build images of whaler-api and whaler-ui projects

     docker-compose build